NIACC Syllabi Policy

 Improving the Collection of Past Due Student Accounts

-A policy will be formed allowing the college to administravily withdraw a student for non-payment.
-This policy will communicate the college’s stance on payment and also allow a student to reenroll if payment is made.
+A policy will be formed allowing the College to administratively withdraw a student for non-payment.
+This policy will communicate the College’s stance on payment and also allow a student to reenroll if payment is made.

 Implementing Quality Matters

 The College desires to expand its online offerings and in doing so set consistent standards for quality measures.
 This project was the primary focus of our work at the May Strategy Forum.
 The College has joined the Iowa Community College Consortium which adheres to the standards of Quality Matters (https://www.qualitymatters.org/).
 The purpose of this project is for a consistent student experience, set quality standards and to develop a process for onboarding new online courses.
 The project requires participation by all faculty members and adjunct instructors and ranges from initial implementation to evaluation of Quality Matters.
 Select faculty members will complete Quality Matters certification training to become peer reviewers.
 The Center for Excellence in Teaching and Learning will develop supporting materials to assure faculty success.
 Academic Affairs will oversee and assure process and academic standards are met.